subvertnormality/mosaic/README.md

 ### Channel

 The 'channel' represents another pivotal component in _Mosaic_.
 Through a channel, you decide the musical device to play and the specifics of its sound.
 You select the channel's internal sound device, MIDI device, pick MIDI outputs, choose MIDI channels, the scale, and set up param trig locks and their related destinations.
 Additionally, you can assign various patterns to one channel.
-Remember, a single pattern can be linked to multiple channels, and while each channel is monophonic, several can send signals to the same MIDI device (note that this is generally only possible with midi devices).
+A single pattern can be linked to multiple channels.

 When two patterns overlap in one channel and their trigs coincide, the outcome depends on the channel's 'merge mode'.
 There are several merge modes, each with its own characteristic.
 This feature encourages designing patterns that, when they overlap, produce intriguing results.